Antoine Chevalier

 Antoine runs his tiny 2.5-hectare winery with his partner, Aurore.
 Before returning to his family’s estate in 2014, he traveled the world for several years and worked in several other viticultural regions including Burgundy, Languedoc, Ardeche, Germany, Spain, Portugal, and South Africa.
 In his travels, he was exposed to the values and virtues of natural farming, and upon his return, set about to evolve the family farm in a more natural direction.
 Starting in 2017, they began converting their vineyards to earn official certification for their careful work.

 Antoine’s wines are made in a small cellar near the old house that contains all the equipment and aging facilities.
 This was expanded in 2023 to allow for better aging conditions for the bottles underground.
-At harvest, the wines are picked by hand in small bins and brought back to the winery, pressed, and put in a combination of barrels, tanks, and ceramic globes for a natural fermentation.
-They are then aged a 10-month aging period prior to bottling without fining and filtration for the tirage.
+At harvest, the wines are picked by hand in small bins, brought back to the winery, pressed, and put in a combination of barrels, tanks, and ceramic globes for natural fermentation.
+They are then aged for a 10-month aging period before bottling without fining and filtration for the tirage.
 The wines are aged for 36 months on lees to achieve official Vintage designation.
-The wines are then disgorged, with little of no dosage, and aged for a minimum of six months before release.
+The wines are then disgorged, with little or no dosage, and aged for a minimum of six months before release.

 It has been said that we are in the Golden Age for Champagne, and we couldn’t agree more!
 The explosion of amazing, tiny producers in recent years sprinkled throughout the many villages and sub-regions of Champagne is unprecedented.
 And just as the now-famous Ulysse Collin put the remote Cote de Sézanne and Val du Petit Morin on the map with his riveting array of Champagnes, it is clear that Antoine Chevalier will let the world know about the potential for amazing Chardonnay-based Champagnes from the Coteaux Vitryats!
 For now, we just have to wait slowly for his tiny production to increase.
 But we are happy to get the few bottles we can!